 Bunions arise when the metatarsal shifts out of alignment, moving toward your inner foot, away from the arch.
 That motion pushes your phalanx toward your second toe.

 Whether your bunion is hereditary, caused by wearing tight shoes, or a medical condition, it will worsen over time.
-The podiatrists at Alliance Foot & Ankle Specialists in Grapevine and Keller, Texas, recommend treating a bunion before it becomes a problem.
+Our bunion doctor at Alliance Foot & Ankle Specialists in Grapevine and Keller, Texas, recommend treating a bunion before it becomes a problem.

-Not sure that bunion treatment is worth your time?
-Here are six reasons why you shouldn’t delay:
+Not sure that bunion treatments are worth your time?
+Here are six reasons from our bunion doctor on why you shouldn’t delay:

 1. Your Shoes Won’t Fit

 Look in your closet.
 Whether it’s filled with stylish shoes that you paid top-dollar for, or bargains that took some ingenuity to find, you may have to say goodbye to every single pair.
 As your bunion continues to grow and push your toes out of alignment, your feet won’t fit your shoes.